themasmedia/nft-blender/docs/overview.rst

 Installation
 ============
-For installation instructions, please see the README file in the `NFT Blender repository on GitHub <https://github.com/Masangri/nft-blender#installation>`_.
+For installation instructions, please see the README file in the `MAS Blender repository on GitHub <https://github.com/themasmedia/mas-blender#installation>`_.